DWQ Home > Great Salt Lake

 UDWQ would like to thank the following people for submitting comments on the Great Salt Lake Water Quality Strategy:

-- Rob Duboc, Western Resource Advocates on behalf of Friends of Great Salt Lake
+Western Resource Advocates, on Behalf of Friends of Great Salt Lake

 The comments were encouraging, helpful and will strengthen the approach.

-UDWQ will review the public comments and prepare a response summary that will be posted on the website by the end of August 2012.
-All public comments received will be available online at this website.
+UDWQ will review the public comments and prepare a response summary that will be posted on the Web site.
+All public comments received will be available online at this Web site.

 By Judy Fahys, Salt Lake Tribune